jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 The posts will show how to build your infrastructure, starting from the simplest configuration.
 What's the point in showing you how to build the castle, if it's not clear why one needs anything more than a shack?

-This series may be particularly interesting to frontend developers who want to increase their understanding of infrastucture.
+This series may be particularly interesting to frontend developers who want to increase their understanding of infrastructure.

 Going beyond just a cookbook recipe will be a must (troubleshooting should be an essential part of any series).
 When possible, debug and diagnostic commands are run to make sure things are in the state that they need to be.

-This will be a big journey but if we can break it up into smaller iterative substeps, we'll go from a shack to a castle.
+This will be a big journey but if we can break it up into smaller iterative sub-steps, we'll go from a shack to a castle.

 ## The plan